Advance Healthcare Directive

 By specifying your preferences in advance, it assures you have the quality of life that’s important to you and saves your loved ones from making critical medical decisions for you.
 An advance healthcare directive details healthcare preferences such as the types of special treatment you want or don't want at the end of life, and your wishes for diagnostic testing, surgical procedures, cardiopulmonary resuscitation and organ donation.

-An advance healthcare directive also allows you to appoint another person as your healthcare agent.
+An advance healthcare directive also allows you to appoint another person as your healthcare agent, also known as your durable power of attorney for healthcare.
 Your agent will have legal authority to make decisions about your medical care if you become unable to make these decisions yourself.
 Although you don’t have to assign an agent, doing so can ensure someone you trust can participate in decisions regarding your healthcare.

 Free, Personalized Assistance

 Through the Health Library & Resource Center at El Camino Hospital, we offer free consultations to help you create this important document.

 - Answer your questions about the process.

 - Explain the importance of selecting your healthcare agent.

 - Help you identify your personal healthcare wishes.

 - Assist you in completing the appropriate legal advance healthcare directive forms.

 - Witness your signature and provide appropriate copies for your agent (or agents) and doctors.